 Fort Mill has grown is size over the last 20 years with a current estimated population of 18,000 people.
-Fort mill is a picturesque little town that is full of history.
-Originally called “Little York,” and later “Fort Hill,” Fort Mill eventually took its name from a colonial-era British fort and a grist mill that operated on nearby Steele Creek.
+Fort Mill is a small, picturesque town full of history.
+Originally called “Little York” and later “Fort Hill”, Fort Mill eventually took its name from a colonial-era British fort and a grist mill that operated on nearby Steele Creek.
 After the establishment of the Fort Mill Manufacturing Company in 1887, Fort Mill grew into a major center for textile manufacturing.

 In the town itself, there are shopping opportunities, dining and plenty of small town entertainment and activities.
-From the Millbank Community, you get to downtown Fort Mill with a pleasant 10 minute stroll down a peaceful road.
-Whatever your pleasures are, this quaint southern town can provide!
+From the Millbank Community, downtown Fort Mill is a pleasant 10 minute walk, or quick drive.
+Whatever your pleasure, this quaint southern town can provide!
 If you are interested in southern culinary, the Local Dish, Hobos, Improper Pig and Southern Sugar are excellent dining venues to visit.
-What about coffee?
+How about meeting neighbors for coffee?
 Fort Mill has the one and only Mud Puddle!
-This coffee shop offers exquisite cups of coffee that will fulfill any coffee connoisseurs dreams.
-Finally, Fort Mill also has its own local brewery called the Amor Artis Brewing.
-In you are interested in partaking in local craft beers, Armor Artis may be your place.
-We will go ahead and start your tab now.
+Finally, if you are interested in locally crafted beers, Armor Artis Brewing may be your spot.